DataVizForAll/datavizforall.github.io/_pages/syllabus.md

   - Analogy: GitHub Code Repository is like a public cookbook of recipes that you can modify, and GitHub Pages is like an oven that bakes your code into working public websites.
 See also [Recipe for Jack's Semi-Famous Pumpkin Chocolate Chip Cookies on GitHub](https://github.com/JackDougherty/pumpkin-choc-chip)
   - Learn in class: Copy, Edit, and Host a Simple Leaflet Map
 - Open the **second of two quizzes this week**, to be completed during any 2-hour period by Sun 9pm on [Moodle](https://moodle.trincoll.edu).
 Reminder: students who participated in a school tour earlier this fall automatically receive full credit for quiz #8.
-- Submit your final project preferences (Builds 5-8) in a Google Form (TODO).
-Preference will be given to students who choose to partner and list each other's names, with final decisions made by the instructor to balance numbers.
+- Read [updated list of research questions for Builds 5-8](https://docs.google.com/document/d/1FmRm9mtP4sNWoMrli0Y0L8D45aX1lrnq-EV1mrwhzpM/edit?tab=t.0) and [submit your preferred topics and partners in this Google Form](https://forms.gle/7Fc2HYv7Jd224SyG6) before the end of the day.
+Priority will be given to students who choose to partner and list each other's names, with final decisions made by the instructor to balance numbers.

 ### Mon Nov 3
 <!-- - Brief review with TA: GitHub code repo link vs. GitHub Pages live link -->